 Facebook: Fanwood’s Famous Christmas House

-This holiday display features 30,000 sparkling lights.
-Monetary donations are accepted on site to support the New Jersey Institute for Disabilities.
+Every year, Gregory Roser creates a holiday display with 30,000 sparkling lights.
+Santa will make a special visit on Dec.
+6. Monetary donations are accepted on site to support the New Jersey Institute for Disabilities.

 FROSTLAND VILLAGE